astrowonk/PleaseRead/README.md

 m.add_dataframe(table_df) #pandas dataframe
 m.add_figure(fig,img_type='svg') # fig is a plotly figure m.add_figure(file_path='test.png',caption="Hurricane")
+m.preview() ## works in jupyter notebooks
 ```

+To just get the HTML string use the `m.render_body()` method and pass that as your email body to whatever python mail sending code you prefer.
+(Sendgrid,postmarker, etc.) I have tested with two Postmarker Python libraries so far.

-That should produce an email not unlike:
+The above code would produce an email not unlike:

 ![test](https://github.com/astrowonk/PleaseRead/assets/13702392/ad3beb16-1152-4ee6-b037-5d43b9a660f7)